lxxcuhk-create/xiaoxiliu-finance.github.io/publications.md

-- The Impact of Introducing a (Nearly) Redundant Security: Evidence from Malaysian Corporate Bonds *(with Antje Berndt, Jean Helwege, and Frank Packer)* 2nd round R&R, Journal of Financial Economics
+- The Impact of Introducing a (Nearly) Redundant Security: Evidence from Malaysian Corporate Bonds *(with Antje Berndt, Jean Helwege, and Frank Packer)* 2nd round R&R, Journal of Financial Economics, 2026

 - Fading economic miracles in Asia: what role for zombie firms?
   *(with Boris Hofmann and Ilhyock Shim)*